-As of September 30, 2013, there were approximately 1.47 million non-disability retirees from active duty receiving retired pay.
-In FY 2013, non-disability retirees were paid approximately \$43.20 billion.

-As of September 30, 2012, there were approximately 1.47 million non-disability retirees from active duty receiving retired pay.
-In FY 2012, non-disability retirees were paid approximately \$42.34 billion.
+As of September 30, 2014, there were approximately 1.47 million non-disability retirees from active duty receiving approximately \$44.02 billion of retired pay.
+For comparison, as of September 30, 2013, there were approximately 1.47 million non-disability retirees from active duty receiving approximately \$43.20 billion of retired pay.